15/3 Credit Card Payment Method: What It Is and How It Works

 Reduced Credit Card Utilization Through the 15/3 Method

 Even if you regularly pay your credit card balance in full each and every month, you may still be carrying a balance throughout the month as you make charges.
-Because your credit utilization is calculated throughout the month, if you rack up a large balance from purchases you make, your credit score may be affected — even if you pay off your credit card bill in full at the end of the month.
+Because your credit utilization is calculated throughout the month, if you rack up a large balance from your purchases, your credit score may be affected, even if you pay off your credit card bill in full at the end of the month.

 When Does the 15/3 Credit Card Payment Method Work?

-While there’s no harm in making two payments each month, most people who are already paying their credit card balances in full each month aren’t unlikely to see a significant benefit.
-One scenario where the 15/3 credit card method might make sense, however, is if you have a relatively low credit limit relative to your overall monthly spending.
-If you regularly approach or hit your credit limit in the middle of the month, making a payment in the middle of the month can have a relatively big impact on your credit utilization ratio and thus your credit score.
+While there’s no harm in making two payments each month, most people who are already paying their credit card balances in full each month are unlikely to see a significant benefit.
+One scenario where the 15/3 credit card method might make sense, however, is if you have a low credit limit relative to your overall monthly spending.
+If you regularly approach or hit your credit limit in the middle of the month, making a payment mid-month may have a bigger impact on your credit utilization ratio and, therefore, your credit score.

 Recommended: When Are Credit Card Payments Due?